About

 In the last twelve months Paul has acted in residential landlord and tenant disputes in the County Court, the High Court, and the First-Tier Tribunal.
 These included:

-- a widely-reported five-day trial in the Technology and Construction Division of the High Court in which Paul acted for the successful Defendants in a claim brought by a tenant in nuisance, breach of covenant and derogation from grant.
+- a widely-reported five-day trial in the Technology and Construction Division of the High Court (Tejani v Fitzroy Place Residential Limited [2022] EWHC 2760) in which Paul acted for the successful Defendants in a claim brought by a tenant in nuisance, breach of covenant and derogation from grant.

 - a four-day hearing in the First-Tier Tribunal on behalf of a landlord seeking, successfully, a determination that it was reasonable to maintain and repair, rather than to replace, the roof of a large, listed block of flats in Nottingham.